For the Students: Minnesota Urban Debate League Creates Future Leaders

 It is a common belief that debate is nothing but a stressful extracurricular activity that is only fitting for major academics.
 Many students in the MNUDL thought so too, until they gave debate a chance.
 “Debate opened up a whole new world for me.
 It surprises me what I can do with my voice right now.
 I’m changing the future, I’m changing society, slowly, bit by bit,” says East African MNUDL debater Maryam on the MNUDL website.

 As Spindler puts it, “Debate isn’t for smart people.
 Debate makes you smarter.”
 Because the MNUDL turns the hard work that debate requires into a fun, collaborative experience, it is no wonder kids grow both academically and socially.
-MNUDL not only gives kids the chance to learn about the world and grow their skills, but it also gives them a supportive community to find comfort and safety in.
+MNUDL not only gives kids the chance to learn about the world and grow their skills but also gives them a supportive community to find comfort and safety in.

 The National Association for Urban Debate Leagues has always existed, and continues to exist, for the students.
 It exists for the young people who will be the next generation to revolutionize the social-political world.
 It exists to keep the argumentative and powerful spirit of debate alive and thriving through the next generations of students.
 It exists to provide a safe, encouraging, and diverse space for students to interact with the world and discover more about themselves.